eclipse-ee4j/metro-saaj/README.md

         </dependencies>
 ```

-The latest release of Jakarta SOAP with Attachments Implementation is 1.5.2.
+The latest release of Eclipse Implementation of Jakarta SOAP with Attachments is 1.5.2.
 ```
         <dependencies>
             <dependency>